OpenLiberty/liberty-arquillian/liberty-support-feature/JakartaEE9_README.md

 Requires Jakarta EE 9, 10 or 11.
 For Java EE 8 projects and below, check out the documentation [here](README.md).

+For Jakarta EE 9 projects using Java SE 8, you will need to use the 2.x versions of the Liberty Arquillian plugin.

 ## Configuring with a Maven project

 You can install the arquillian-liberty-support-jakarta feature as part of a maven build using the [maven-dependency-plugin:unpack goal](https://maven.apache.org/plugins/maven-dependency-plugin/unpack-mojo.html).